- Reference Number: HEY-306/2020

 Am I likely to feel pain after my biopsy?

 After the biopsy test the breast may be discoloured, swollen and you may have mild pain for several days.
 A comfortable supportive bra and pain relief medication such as paracetamol may help.
 On rare occasions your wound may bleed – if this happens, sit down and press firmly on the wound with the tips of your fingers until the bleeding stops.
-If the bleeding continues but is light, call the Breast Ward on (01482) 875875 (ext 6705) to seek further advice.
+If the bleeding continues but is light, call the Breast Ward on (01482) 875875 (extension 6705) to seek further advice.
 However, if the bleeding is severe please seek emergency assistance by dialling 999.

 What about getting back to normal?